 Denouncing the Social Construction of Race–How fun is this!

-Perhaps the most satisfying denunciation of the social construction of race is during the Olympic sprints.
-I mean, just look at them!
+The Olympic sprints always serve up people who love denouncing the social construction of race.
+Just look at them!
 And in fact it takes more than a bit of history and demographics to figure out that the results have more to do with Jamaica than they do an African gene for running:

 Where does great achievement come from?
 In the minutes before Bolt, Blake and Weir of Jamaica took 1-2-3 in the 200m, the BBC played a short film which suggested that black athletes won medals because of “west African genes” and the unnatural selection of the “fittest” by plantation slavery.
 If either of these were sufficient explanation then such centres of new world slavery as Haiti and Brazil would also be athletic superpowers, as would Senegal, Nigeria, Ghana, Angola, and the Congo from which most slaves came, and the United States itself would not be increasingly pushed into the shade.
 Genes may help, but only one part of the African diaspora has won disproportionately in Beijing in 2008 and London in 2012.
 (Genes may help, but Caribbean Olympians were nurtured to success)

 Is there a Jamaican gene for running, a Dominican Republic gene for baseball, an Otavalan gene for weaving and marketing?
-What this misses is how certain groups get drawn and held into specific activities–as my colleague Rudi Colloredo-Mansfeld has shown for Otavalans and other artisans, this often happens because of a big payoff, a particularly spectacular success which concentrates the ideas, training, and hopes within one community.
-This can be enabling, especially when there are few other routes to success, but over the long run detrimental to economic diversification and a broader pool of resources (see An Ethnography of Neoliberalism: Understanding Competition in Artisan Economies).
+What this misses is how certain groups get drawn and held into specific activities.
+As my colleague Rudi Colloredo-Mansfeld and I show for Otavalans and other artisans, this often happens because of a big payoff, a particularly spectacular success which concentrates the ideas, training, and hopes within one community.
+This can be enabling, especially when there are few other routes to success, but over the long run detrimental to economic diversification and a broader pool of resources.
 Just as there are far more 7-foot-tall Chinese than anyone ever suspected, there is surely genetic sprinting potential that is simply never cultivated.

-Essentially what the “just look at them” denunciation does is caricature one of the most misunderstood aspects of the social construction of race argument: it was never meant to say that people were all the same.
+The “just look at them” denunciation caricatures one of the most misunderstood aspects of the social construction of race argument.
+The argument was never meant to say that people are all the same.
 People vary biologically, and that biological variation is important.
 When Frank Livingstone in 1962 wrote There are no races, there are only clines (279), he never said there weren’t any clines!

 But the denunciation fun need not stop there.
 It’s always a good time to take a whack at the fraudulent Stephen Jay Gould.
 The Marxist Richard Lewontin.
 Bash the silly anthropologists.
 Pointy-headed academics.
 Clueless liberals.

-What’s puzzling here is that should one pause to resist the denunciation, there is yet another counterattack: Oh, yeah, of course race is a social construction.
+What’s puzzling is that sometimes when people pause to resist this form of denunciation, there is yet another counterattack: Oh, yeah, of course race is a social construction.
 Everything is.
 Everyone knows that.

 Perhaps in some bland sense everything is socially constructed.
 But that misses several points.
 Social constructions are very real, and to say something is a social construction is not to be equated with illusion or fiction.
 It also misses the point that some social constructions are more powerful and with more far reaching consequences than others.
 Last, it misses the whole idea, that “the social construction of race” should have never been a stopping point, but as a way to analyze the particular circumstances that result in current configurations.

-This is all reminiscent of the kind of argumentation and evidence Michel-Rolph Trouillot was developing in Silencing the Past: Power and the Production of History–navigating between the equally untenable extremes that history is merely the documenting of retrievable fact and that history is merely just another story:
+The “everything is a social construction” is reminiscent of the kind of argumentation and evidence Michel-Rolph Trouillot developed in Silencing the Past: Power and the Production of History.
+Trouillot navigated between the equally untenable extremes that history is merely the documenting of retrievable fact and that history is merely just another story:

 Between the mechanically “realist” and naively “constructivist” extremes, there is the more serious task of determining not what history is–a hopeless goal if phrased in essentialist terms–but how history works.
 For what history is changes with time and place, or better said, history reveals itself only through the production of specific narratives.
 What matters are the process and conditions of production of such narratives.
 (1996:25)

 Similarly with race.
-As John Relethford has pointed out, labels for height–short, medium, tall–are cultural constructions imposed on continuous variation (Race and global patterns of phenotypic variation).
+As John Relethford has pointed out, labels for height–short, medium, tall–are cultural constructions imposed on continuous variation (Race and global patterns of phenotypic variation; see also Race Reconciled Re-Debunks Race).
 However, the implications of racial assignment are quite different from height assignment.
 And whether there will be two race labels or three–whether a “mixed” category is included, for example–can have serious implications.